The adventures of Ed & Johnny—

 “That chiseler gives me a pain,” Johnny said.

-Ed was looking all around with a smile on his lips and a gleam in his dark eyes.
-“Yeah, but it’s nice to be back on the Fox lot.”
+Ed was looking all around with a gleam in his dark eyes.
+“Ah, but isn’t it fine to be back on the Fox lot?”

 Johnny snorted.
 “The least they could’ve done was fix us up with a secretary.
-Did you see the eyeful they gave Swerling?”
+Did you see the eyeful they gave Furthman?”

-“Hell, the dame hasn’t been made who can type half as fast as I can,” Ed said.
+“Hell, the dame hasn’t been invented yet who can type half as fast as Ed,” said Ed.
 “What do you want, a finished script or an eyeful?”

 “Did I hear somebody say eyeful?”